zhanghc24ucl/ReTSML/README.md

 └── prediction
 ```

-For a newly cloned workspace, it is recommended to create an empty data folders:
+For a newly cloned workspace, it is recommended to create an empty data folder:
 ```bash
 $ mkdir data data/input data/feature data/model data/prediction
 $ tree data